vuongducphuong/documentation/content/applications/general/developer_mode.rst

 Activate through the browser extension
 ======================================

-Within a web browser, navigate to the browser settings and extensions and search for the `Odoo Debug` extension.
+Within a web browser, navigate to the browser settings and extensions and search for the `Leansoft Debug` extension.
 Once the extension is installed, a new icon will be shown on the browser's toolbar.